Tomb Raider: Anniversary Controls & Gameplay Notes

 Here's how to do the move:

 2. Make sure you have a target lock on the enemy.
-Either set the combat mode to Advanced Toggle (above) before starting the fight, so Lara will maintain a lock on the enemy throughout, or press and hold the Target Lock key (right mouse button or G on the PC, L1 on the PS2, LT on the Xbox 360, Z on the Wii) as you do the rest of the moves.
+I recommend setting the combat mode to Manual or Advanced Hold (above) before starting the fight.
+Then you'll be able to maintain a lock by simply holding the Target Lock key (right mouse button or G on the PC, L1 on the PS2, L + R on the PSP, LT on the Xbox 360) as you do the rest of the moves.

 3. Also make sure Lara has plenty of room to maneuver, at least in the direction you plan to roll.
 If she hits a wall or other obstacle before completing the move, it won't work.

-4. To do the dodge, while facing the enemy, move in a straight line to the left or right (using the direction keys on the PC or left control stick on the consoles).
-As Lara is moving to either side, press Duck, as though you were doing a regular evasive roll.
+4. To do the dodge, while facing the enemy, move in a straight line to the left or right (using the direction keys/buttons on the PC or left control stick on the consoles).
+As Lara is moving to either side, not shooting at this time, press Crouch, as though you were doing a regular evasive roll.
+(That's Left Shift on the PC, Circle on PlayStation/PSP, B on Xbox.)
 She will then leap to the side while keeping a lock on the enemy.

-5. If your dodge is successful, you'll see two separate targeting reticules converge on the enemy's head.
+5. If your dodge is successful, you'll see two separate targeting reticles converge on the enemy's head.
 In order to see this, you may need to move the camera to point directly at the enemy.
-When the reticules overlap, immediately shoot.
+When the reticles overlap and turn red, you'll also hear a little ding.
+When this happens, shoot (Left Mouse on PC, R1 on PlayStation, Square on PSP, RT on Xbox).

-This maneuver is a little different on the Nintendo Wii: While facing the enemy and maintaining a target lock (holding Z), move in a straight line to the left or right (using the control stick).
-As Lara is moving in either direction, shake the nunchuk from side to side or press Duck, as though you were doing a regular evasive roll.
+This maneuver is a little different on the Nintendo Wii: Shoot the enemy until it becomes enraged, as described above, and then stop shooting.
+Then, while facing the enemy and maintaining a target lock (holding Z), move in a straight line to the left or right (using the control stick).
+As Lara is moving in either direction, shake the nunchuk from side to side or press Crouch, as though you were doing a regular evasive roll.
 Lara will then leap to the side while keeping a lock on the enemy.
-A red targeting reticule will appear over the enemy's head.
+A red targeting reticle will appear over the enemy's head.
 Use the Wii Remote to aim inside this target and then fire.

 Main Controls Page | Anniversary Walkthrough | Main Page